 Why it’s so awesome: Most people who are alive today know something of the trauma and sadness in Berlin’s history.
 For 30 years it was divided down the middle, and this monument existed in the land between the two sides of the city.
 It was also the backdrop for the celebrations of Berlin’s unification, which is why it must be part of your Berlin itinerary.

-Why it’s so awesome: With the drama and sadness of Berlin’s more recent history, you could be forgiven for forgetting that it actually has a very long history filled with tragedy, significance for the future, and majesty.
-But this museum will remind you.
-It’s on Berlin’s UNESCO listed sites and holds artifacts from early and ancient history.
+Why it’s so awesome: With the drama and sadness of Berlin’s more recent history, you could be forgiven for forgetting that it actually has a much longer history filled with tragedy, significance for the future, and majesty.
+But this museum will remind you!
+It’s on Berlin’s UNESCO listed sites and holds artefacts from early and ancient history.
+If you want to learn about more than just the city, this is the place to go.

 What to do there: A trip to this museum is the perfect answer to an otherwise slow museum.
 This is where you’ll learn about the earliest inhabitants of Berlin, Germany, and Europe as a whole.
 Make sure you check out the ancient Egyptian bust of Queen Nefertiti, one of the most famous women in the very long history of humanity.